 : A new study from Juniper Research

-In the post-pandemic recovery phase, businesses will be more cost conscious; meaning that cross-border payment vendors must offer compelling cost propositions to companies, or they will fail to recover lost traffic.
+In the post-pandemic recovery phase, businesses will be more cost conscious, meaning that cross-border payments vendors must offer compelling cost propositions to companies, or they will fail to recover lost traffic.

 For more insights, download the free whitepaper: 3 Key Trends Revolutionising B2B Payments